 Water has a unique chemical and physical composition, and it’s this unique composition that allows water to bond, trap, and suspend/dissolve almost any substance.

 This is why many scientists commonly call water a universal solvent.

-What is TDS in Water?
+What is Total Dissolved Solids (TDS) in Water?

-The measurement and regulation of TDS in water was determined when the EPA established the National Secondary Drinking Water Regulations or NSDWRs for short.
+The measurement and regulation of TDS in drinking water was determined when the EPA established the National Secondary Drinking Water Regulations or NSDWRs for short.
 The NSDWRs are non-mandatory water quality standards that have been put in place for 15 different types of contaminants.

 The contaminants that are listed as NSDWRs have maximum contaminant levels that are not enforced and not considered to present any risk to human health.

 It is essential to know that TDS testing is done with a TDS test meter that measures the conductivity of water.
 This means that the total dissolved solids content of your drinking water, pre this testing, does not reflect uncharged contaminants such as bacteria, motor oil, gasoline, pharmaceuticals, pesticides, or PFAS.
 If you want to determine what contaminants are in your water, then you should purchase a water test or arrange for a professional laboratory test.

 In the list below, I’ve highlighted some of the common total dissolved solids, some harmful, some healthy, you’re likely to find in your drinking water: